 Its membership consists of companies throughout the plastics life cycle from virgin polymer manufacturers, plastic product manufacturers as well as those involved in plastics capture, processing and recycling.

-APRA is affiliated with Canadian Plastic Industry Association (CPIA) www.plastics.ca.
+APRA is affiliated with the Chemistry Industry Association of Canada https://canadianchemistry.ca/

 Diversion of all plastics wastes from landfills in Alberta.